Regulatory Process

 What comes next in this process?

-Sign up for the state's project email and mailing lists to ensure that you receive the most up-to-date information about the project.
+Visit the state’s e-Filing website and sign up for the state’s project email and mailing lists to ensure that you receive the most up-to-date information about the project.

 Learn more about how the MN PUC Permitting Process works here.